Striped croaker: Description

 The striped croaker has a short head and a compressed, oblong body.
-They have moderately sized eyes and a moderately sized mouth that is a little oblique and open to the front.
+It has moderately sized eyes and a moderately sized mouth that is a little oblique and open to the front.
 There are bands of small conical teeth in the jaws.
 There is no barbel on the chin but there are 5 pores.
 The margin of the preoperculum is thin, nearly smooth and there is a notch in the angle of the gill opening.
 The dorsal fin is supported by 10 or 11 spines in front of a deep notch and a single spine and between 21 and 24 soft rays behind the notch.
 There are 2 spines and 9 soft rays in the anal fin, the second spine is robust and is just under two-thirds of the length of the first spine.
 The caudal fin is rounded or straight on its rear edge.
 Most of the scales are ctenoid but there are cycloid scales on the head.
 The lateral line scales extend to the tip of the caudal fin.
 The maximum published total length of this fish is 26 cm.
 They are grey or greyish blue on the upper body, silvery on the lower body.there are indistinct streaks on the flanks, diagonal above and horizontal below the lateral line.
 The fins are pale, yellowish, with scattered dark spots and there is an indistinct dark spot at the origin of the pectoral fin.